mihn/PGo-CalcaBotaBotaCalca/README.md

         rename: ".TRADE"
 ```

-# (Now, proper) Frequently Asked Questions
+# _(now, a decent)_ FAQ
-- It taps in the wrong locations / doesn't work / automatically called my mother:
+1. It taps in the wrong locations / doesn't work / automatically called my mother:
-    - You probably need to edit the `locations:` in config.yaml, the defaults are for a 1080p phone. **You can find where the spots are supposed to be in `docs/locations`!**
+   You probably need to edit the `locations:` in config.yaml, the defaults are for a 1080p phone. **You can find where the spots are supposed to be in `docs/locations`!**
-    - To find out the coordinates, enable **Pointer Location** in your phone's **Developer Settings**.
+   To find out the coordinates, enable **Pointer Location** in your phone's **Developer Settings**.
 If you're lazy like me, just type the code below with your phone connected:
         - To enable:
                 adb shell content insert --uri content://settings/system --bind name:s:pointer_location --bind value:i:1
                     If that doesn't work, use this: